-Table B.2-Halal Control Point severity/impact ranking
+Table B.2 - Halal Control Point severity/ impact ranking

-Halal Severity/ Impact Description Critical The potential adulterant/ contaminant (non-halal materials or detrimental (mudhorat) substances) affects the totality of halal status of the products, goods and/ or cargo and the halal status of the products, goods and/ or cargo could not be salvaged.
-Release of the products, goods and/ or cargo will result in loss of trust from customers, public and authorities.
+Halal Severity/ Impact Description Critical The potential adulterant/ contaminant (non-halal materials or detrimental (mudhorat) substances) affects the totality of halal status of the products and/ or goods and the halal status of the products and/ or goods could not be salvaged.
+Release of the products and/ or goods will result in loss of trust from customers, public and authorities.
 May cause great impact for future business transactions.
-Moderate The potential adulterant/ contaminant (non-halal materials or detrimental (mudhorat) substances) affects the halal status of the products, goods and/ or cargo but the halal status of the products, goods and/ or cargo still could be salvaged.
+Moderate The potential adulterant/ contaminant (non-halal materials or detrimental (mudhorat) substances) affects the halal status of the products and/ or goods but the halal status of the products and/ or goods still could be salvaged.
 May result in delay of delivery or shipment and potential loss of future contracts, possible loss of public trust.
-Insignificant No impact on the halal status of the products, goods and/ or cargo.
+Insignificant No impact on the halal status of the products and/ or goods.

 Likelihood Severity/ impact

-Insignifica Modera te Critical
+Insignifica Moderate Critical

-Likely ly Moderate Significant 7 High 9
+Likely Moderate 4 Significant 7 High 9

-Moderate Low 2 Moderate 5 Significant 8
+Moderate Low Moderate Significant

 Unlikely Low 1 Low 3 Moderate 6